“Memory Unearthed: The Lodz Ghetto Photographs of Henryk Ross” was a past exhibition that was on display in 2018.

-The Museum’s new exhibition Memory Unearthed: The Lodz Ghetto Photographs of Henryk Ross displays 200 photographs covertly taken inside the Lodz Ghetto.
+The Museum’s newest exhibition Memory Unearthed: The Lodz Ghetto Photographs of Henryk Ross displays 200 photographs covertly taken inside the Lodz Ghetto.

 Lodz, Poland was a flourishing industrial city in the mid-1800s with a successful textile sector and a mixture of Polish, German, Czech and Jewish inhabitants.
 Before World War II, a third of the population of 672,000 was Jewish.
 Lodz’s Jewish residents played a significant role in the economic and cultural life of the city.